-Third-party cover is the minimum legal requirement for all vehicle insurance policies, including motorcycle insurance, but fully comprehensive will cover you under many more circumstances.
+Third-party cover is the minimum legal requirement for all vehicle insurance policies, including motorcycle insurance.
+However, fully comprehensive will cover you under many more circumstances.

 Do I need fully comprehensive motorbike insurance?

-All driven vehicles in the UK need at least a third-party only auto insurance policies – including motorbikes, cars, and vans.
-However third-party insurance is generally the most expensive available, at the same time as offering the least cover.
+All driven vehicles in the UK need at least a third-party-only auto insurance policy, including motorbikes, cars, and vans.
+However, third-party insurance is generally the most expensive available, at the same time as offering the least cover.

-On the other hand fully comprehensive policies offer the best level of cover, and in recent times they’ve become the cheapest option for customers.
+Fully comprehensive policies offer the highest level of cover.
+What’s more, in recent times, they may be the cheapest option for customers.

 What does fully comprehensive motorbike insurance cover?